 With a chimney there is no chemical aftertaste, no solvent smell in the air, and it's a lot cheaper and safer than using lighter fluid.
 Just make sure you place it on something heatproof after you dump out the coals, and away from children and pets.

 The Weber brand of chimney is my fave and it lasts longer than the cheaper models.
 But another feature of the chimney is that it is an excellent temperature controller for your cooking because it is a measuring cup!
 As you get experienced, you will learn just how high to fill the chimney in order to get your grill to the desired temp.
-There are about 16 Kingsford briquets in a quart, so a gallon is about 64 briquets.
 A Weber chimney holds about five quarts, or about 80 briquets.
 For a Weber kettle, I put about half a chimney of unlit coals in the grill and put about half a chimney of fully lit coals on top to get to 225°F. To get to 325°F, 3/4 to a full chimney should do it.
 It all depends on the air temp, humidity, brand of charcoal, and other variables.
 You must do dry runs to calibrate your grill.